yt-project/yt/doc/source/developing/testing.rst

 Testing
 =======

-yt includes a testing suite that one can run on the code base to assure that no breaks in functionality have occurred.
+yt includes a testing suite that one can run on the code base to ensure that no breaks in functionality have occurred.
 This suite is based on the `pytest <https://docs.pytest.org/en/stable/>`_ testing framework and consists of two types of tests:

 * Unit tests.
-These confirm that an isolated piece of functionality runs without failure for inputs with known correct outputs.
+These make sure that an small pieces of code run (or fail) as intended in predictable contexts.
+See :ref:`unit_testing`.

 * Answer tests.
-These generate output from user-visible yt functions and compare this output against the output produced using an older, "known good", version of yt.
+These generate outputs from the user-facing yt API and compare them against the outputs produced using an older, "known good", version of yt.
+See :ref:`answer_testing`.

 These tests ensure consistency in results as development proceeds.

-The testing suite should be run locally by developers to make sure they aren't checking in any code that breaks existing functionality.
-Additionally, as a safeguard, the test suite is automatically run after each commit that is pushed to the yt repository on github.
+We recommend that developers run tests locally on changed features when developing to help ensure that the new code does not break any existing functionality.
+To further this goal and ensure that changes do not propagate errors or have unintentional consequences on the rest of the codebase, the full test suite is run through our continuous integration (CI) servers.
+CI is run on push on open pull requests on a variety of computational platforms using Github Actions and a `continuous integration server <https://tests.yt-project.org>`_ at the University of Illinois.
+The full test suite may take several hours to run, so we do not recommend running it locally.

 .. _unit_testing: